-- 1. HP PPS Australia Pty Ltd (HP) lodged the RPM notification on 16 July 2019.
+- 1. HP PPS Australia Pty Ltd (HP) lodged the RPM notification on 20 July 2020.
 HP's parent company, HP Inc., is a manufacturer of HP-branded technology products including desktop computers, notebooks, printers and related accessories and supplies.
 HP imports, distributes and supplies HP products in Australia through its network of authorised distributors, retail channel partners and resellers for resupply to consumer and business customers.
-HP also sells directly to consumers through its own online store (the HP Online Store).1 Outside of the HP Online Store, most sales direct from HP to end-users are to large corporate and government customers with large volume requirements. - 2.
-HP proposes a new model for the HP Online Store, whereby HP would supply HP products to a third party, which will on-sell direct to customers and receive payments from customers through HP's new eCommerce platform.
-The third party will also be responsible for the physical supply of HP products to customers purchasing from the HP Online Store. - The RPM conduct HP proposes to engage in involves HP controlling product and marketing strategies and, in particular, specifying the prices for which the third party will sell the HP products to customers (the RPM Conduct).
-The RPM Conduct will only apply to products sold through the HP Online Store.
+HP also sells directly to consumers through its own 'HP Online Store' and an HP Online Marketplace Store on eBay.
+Outside of the HP eBay Store and HP Online Store, most sales direct from HP to end-users are to large corporate and government customers with large volume requirements. - 2.
+HP proposes that its model for the HP Online Store, which was the subject of RPM Notification RPN10000453, whereby HP would supply HP products to a third party distributor, which will on-sell direct to customers and receive payments from customers through the HP Online Store, be extended to all present and future HP Online Marketplace Stores.1 The third party distributor will be responsible for the physical supply of HP products to customers purchasing from the HP Online Store and all other HP Online Marketplace Stores.
+Currently the HP eBay store is the only Online Marketplace Store HP operates.
+HP submits that it proposes to launch other HP Online Marketplace stores in the future and that the third party distributor would perform the order fulfilment function for those stores. - 3.
+The RPM conduct HP proposes to engage in involves HP controlling product and marketing strategies and, in particular, specifying the prices for which the relevant third party distributor will sell the HP products to customers (the RPM Conduct).
+The RPM Conduct will only apply to products sold by that third party distributor through HP Online Marketplace Stores.
+The RPM conduct will not apply to any sale of products by the operator of the relevant online market place or by any other third party selling HP products on the online market place.